indykiss/DataStructures-Algos/Leetcode/FB/To_do.md

 ## Reorganize.
 I only have time for 40-50 algos for BOTH
 ## bloomberg AND facebook.

-## Skipping Bitwise XOR for now.
-Can look at if I need to

 ## Saturday!
 ## Top K elements.
 Do 5-6 of these.
-Then done! only 8 all Sat.
+Then done!

 ## We have to do 3 sections on Sat OR Sun.
 Pick one.
 ## If Sat is very good, I can slack on Sun.